rishiarya26/ShortVideoPlatform/README.md

 ## Approach

-multi lingual support is very different when its via CSR / SSR / SSG and we might need to solve for all cases but our priority is SSG since we believe most of the webapp cases in jio should be addressed with SSG.
+multi lingual support is very different when its via CSR / SSR / SSG and we might need to solve for all cases but our priority is SSG since we believe most of the webapp cases in hipi should be addressed with SSG.

 via SSG
-- generate multiple versions of pages for each language at build time and all pages to have language as base path in the route example - jio.com/en/recharge,  jio.com/hi/recharge this is so that language specific pages are directly discoverable and shareable
+- generate multiple versions of pages for each language at build time and all pages to have language as base path in the route example - hipi.com/en/recharge,  hipi.com/hi/recharge this is so that language specific pages are directly discoverable and shareable

 - this is done by adding a base path during running the build script